Nanchang Q-5: Design and development

-About 1,000 aircraft were produced, 600 of them being the updated Q-5A.
+About 1,300 aircraft were produced, 600 of them being the updated Q-5A.
 A small number, perhaps a few dozen, Q-5As were modified to carry nuclear weapons; these are believed to retain their internal weapons bay.
 A long-range Q-5I, introduced in 1983, added a fuel tank instead of the internal weapons bay, compensating for that with the provision of two additional underwing pylons.
 Some of these aircraft serve with the PLA Navy, and have apparently been equipped with radar to guide anti-ship missiles.
 Subsequent minor upgrades include the Q-5IA, with a new gun/bomb sighting system and avionics, and the Q-5II, with radar warning receiver (RWR).

 In the 1980s, the aircraft was exported to nations such as Pakistan, Bangladesh, Myanmar, and is often known as the A-5 in those nations.

-Plans for an upgraded Q-5/A-5 with Western equipment and new navigation and attack (nav/attack) systems were largely aborted following the 1989 Tiananmen Square protests and massacre, but the aircraft continues in service.
+Plans for an upgraded Q-5/A-5 with Western equipment and new navigation and attack (nav/attack) systems were largely aborted following the 1989 Tiananmen Square protests and massacre, but the aircraft continued in service until its retirement in 2010.
 It is a capable light attack aircraft, although its limited navigation and weapons-delivery systems are inferior to more modern aircraft.

 In more recent years, the PLAAF has begun to field newer models of the Q-5, that incorporate some of the technology developed during the canceled Q-5M and Q-5K projects.
 The Q-5 introduces a nose-mounted laser rangefinder, and a laser designator is also likely to be fitted since the aircraft is said to be able to deliver laser-guided bombs.
 The Q-5A variant is believed to be capable of delivering nuclear munitions.
 The Q-5D is an upgrade with new avionics, including a HUD and a new navigation system.
 The Q-5E and Q-5F models are reportedly being worked on, though little is known about them at this time.
-One of them could potentially be the new two-seater that has been seen in a few photographs, although the two-seater could bear the designation Q-5J.

 Operational history

 The Sudanese Air Force employed its A-5 attack jets during the War in Darfur.

 In March 2015, some Myanmar Air Force A-5C jets flying sorties against the Myanmar National Democratic Alliance Army, accidentally dropped bombs on a Chinese village in Gengma County, Yunnan inside the Chinese border, killing 4 villagers, with the PLA responding by deploying HQ-12 surface-to-air missiles and fighter jets.

 On 20 April 2017 two Q-5s were seen in Bohai Bay practicing air strikes against ground targets in the wake of increased tensions on the Korean peninsula.

+The Q-5 was replaced by the Xi'an JH-7 during the 2010s.